istiak-rahman/istiak-rahman/README.md

 ## Hello there 👋

 - Computer Engineering student
-- Interests in Data Science/Engineering and Software Development
+- Interests in Data Science/Engineering and Full-Stack Software Development
 - More repos on the way...